just-barcodes/firefox-addon-notion-favicon/README.md

 This addon always displays the default Notion favicon instead of switching the favicon to the icon of the currently activated page.

-This addon is publised here:
+This addon is published here:
 https://addons.mozilla.org/en-US/firefox/addon/static-notion-favicon/

 ## TODOs